Pro-WebTech/Pro-WebTech/README.md

 # Senior Software Engineer

-Experienced Full Stack Developer with a proven track record of 7 years in web and mobile app development, as well as expertise in blockchain & NFT development.
+Experienced Full Stack Developer with a proven track record of 7 years in frontend development, as well as expertise in backend & API development.
-Demonstrated leadership skills by leading a frontend developer team for a $3M-funded Property Analysis Project, hailed as a "gold standard" by the client.
 Possesses a diverse skill set, enabling success in web and mobile application development, with a focus on AI and Web3 integration.

 <!--